-The Arc is the largest advocacy organization in the United States for citizens with intellectual and developmental disabilities, and their families.
-The Arc was started over sixty-five years ago by parents of children with intellectual and developmental disabilities who fought against society’s expectation that their children be sent to state institutions.
+The Arc of Pennsylvania was started 68 years ago by parents of children with intellectual and developmental disabilities who fought against society’s expectation that their children be sent to state institutions.
 Thanks to their work, and the movement they created, life for children and adults with intellectual and developmental disabilities and their families is far better than it was in the early 1950’s.